karndhiman/Online-Bookstore-Web-App/README.md

 # Online-Bookstore-Web-App

-YourBook is a **Laravel-based e-commerce web app** for buying and selling books online.
+This project is a **Laravel-based e-commerce web app** for buying and selling books online.
 It simulates a real-world bookstore experience — users can list their books for sale, browse others’ listings, and place simulated orders.

 This project demonstrates the **core concepts of full-stack Laravel development**, including MVC architecture, routing, authentication, migrations, validation, and CRUD operations.